quintanar401/quintanar401.github.io/SYNTAX.md

 `vek` can be described as `APL`(`K` dialect) + `Erlang` + `Lisp`.
 It is `APL` because it is an array language on the expression level.
 It is `Erlang` because it supports message passing between processes and is concurrent by nature.
 It is `Lisp` because it is based on lists and supports macroses and syntax extentions.
-Also `vek` supports algebraic effects - a concept so powerful that its full potential is not yet known.
+Also `vek` supports algebraic effects as an abstraction for all side effects.

 Additional features:
 * Pattern matching.